R-WoM: Retrieval-augmented World Model For Computer-use Agents: Experiment

 \section{Experiment}

 To evaluate the effectiveness of R-WoM, we propose the following research questions:

-{ \begin{itemize} \item \textbf{RQ1}: Does R-WoM improve the performance of computer-use agents compared to established baselines in realistic environments such as browsers and operating systems? \item \textbf{RQ2}: How do external tutorials contribute to grounding world models, and to what extent do agents benefit from incorporating this information from tutorials? \item \textbf{RQ3}: Can tutorial-grounded world models support longer imagination horizons more effectively than ungrounded counterparts over multi-step rollouts? \end{itemize} }
+{ \begin{itemize} \item \textbf{RQ1}: Does R-WoM improve the performance of computer-use agents compared to established baselines in realistic environments such as browsers and operating systems? \item \textbf{RQ2}: How do external tutorials contribute to grounding world models, and to what extent do agents benefit from incorporating this information from tutorials? \item \textbf{RQ3}: Can tutorial-grounded world models support longer imagination horizons more effectively than ungrounded counterparts over multi-step rollouts? \item \textbf{RQ4}: Whether R-WoM can be extended to scenarios where existing tutorials are scarce? \end{itemize} }